allytrope/variant-analysis/README.md

 * `mamba`
 * `snakemake`

-Depending on which part of the workflow the workflow is being used, the following may need to be installed as well and must be accessible through `$PATH`:
+Depending on which part of the workflow is being used, the following may need to be installed as well and must be accessible through `$PATH`:
-* `admixture`
-* `bcftools`
-* `bwa`
-* `gatk`
 * `gtool`
-* `impute2`
 * `lcMLkin`
-* `plink`
 * `shapeit`

-* `vcftools`
+The other necessary libraries have packages and versions stored in `workflow/envs`.
+These will be installed automatically when run using conda.

-To receive the most up-to-date version of `gatk`, download the release from the [GitHub GATK page](https://github.com/broadinstitute/gatk/releases).
-GATK's own dependecies will be installed automatically in their own environment when needed at `/workflow/envs/gatk.yaml`.
-Some of these other tools can be installed through `conda`.
-Those that aren't available can be installed using their corresponding download instructions.
+Those that aren't available in conda (those listed above) must be installed using their corresponding download instructions.
 For example,`lcMLkin` can be cloned from the [GitHub page](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation).

 ## Configuration